THE ARTS COLONY | Operational Guidelines

 C. All exhibitors shall accept, and abide by, conditions and terms of the Exhibition Prospectus (EP).
 Non-compliance may result in removal of work from an existing exhibit and possible exclusion from future exhibits, based on recommendations to the OB by the Director of Shows and Exhibits.

 D. Only original work created within the last three (3) years of show start will be accepted for hanging unless otherwise specified in the EP..

-E. TAC shall provide a minimum of two special arts focused events that will be Park-wide in scope (e.g. Arts Walk, Holiday Art/Craft Bazaar, Art in the Park).
+E. TAC shall provide a minimum of two special arts focused events a year that will be Park-wide in scope (e.g. Arts Walk, Holiday Art/Craft Bazaar, Art in the Park).